d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 1. Can you replace Dropout by Batch Normalization?
 How does the behavior change?
 1. Fix the coefficients `beta` and `gamma` (add the parameter `grad_req='null'` at the time of construction to avoid calculating the gradient), and observe and analyze the results.
 1. Review the Gluon documentation for `BatchNorm` to see the other applications for Batch Normalization.
-1. Research ideas - think of other normalization transforms that you can apply?
+1. Research ideas: think of other normalization transforms that you can apply?
 Can you apply the probability integral transform?
 How about a full rank covariance estimate?

 ## [Discussions](https://discuss.mxnet.io/t/2358)